SagarB04/E-Restro_Application/README.md

 - **Reservation Requests:** Submit reservation requests.
 - **Reservation Tracking:** View and track the status of reservations.

+## Usage

+### Admin Login
+- Using admin credentials, can access the admin module and manage categories, products, reservations, and orders.

+### Customer Registration
+- Register and log in to place orders, manage the cart, and submit reservation requests.

 ## Technologies Used

 - **Backend:** Spring Boot